Diet in diabetes: Macronutrients

-To date there is no consensus that eating a diet consisting of any particular macronutrient composition (i.e.: the ratio of fat, protein, and carbohydrate in the diet) is more beneficial for diabetics.
-However, research on diabetic diets is limited due to the nature of nutritional research.
-Studies in this space tend to be observational as opposed to experimental, relatively short in duration and have relatively poor compliance due to the difficulty of controlling the diets of study participants at all hours of the day for extended periods of time.
-Thus, more large-scale multi-center trials in the future are required to further define recommendations.
+As of 2019 there was no consensus that eating a diet consisting of any particular macronutrient composition (i.e.: the ratio of fat, protein, and carbohydrate in the diet) is more beneficial for diabetics.
+However, research on diabetic diets is limited due to the difficulty of nutritional research.
+These studies tend to be observational as opposed to experimental, relatively short in duration, and have relatively poor compliance due to the difficulty of controlling the diets of study participants at all hours of the day for extended periods of time.
+Thus, more large-scale multi-center trials are needed to improve diet recommendations.

 Carbohydrates

 Carbohydrates include sugars, starches, and fiber.
-These foods have the greatest impact on blood sugar levels, as once they are consumed they are broken down into sugars that are then absorbed in the small intestine.
+These foods have the greatest impact on blood sugar levels, because after consumption they are broken down into sugars that are then absorbed by the small intestine.

 The American Diabetes Association (ADA) does not recommend a specific amount of carbohydrate consumption for diabetic diets.
-Although it is not recommended to use fructose as an added sweetener because it may adversely affect plasma lipids.
+Although it is recommended to not use fructose as an added sweetener because it may adversely affect plasma lipids.
 There is no minimum required amount of daily dietary carbohydrates as the body can make glucose through various metabolic processes including gluconeogenesis and glycogenolysis.
-The same is not true of the protein and fat as both contain constituent components that are essential and cannot be synthesized through human metabolism.
+The same is not true of protein and fat as both contain essential components that cannot be synthesized through human metabolism.

-The ADA also addresses the glycemic index and glycemic load of foods as they pertain to diabetics, but they decline to make specific recommendations due to the unclear clinical utility.
+The ADA addresses the glycemic index and glycemic load of foods pertaining to diabetics, but they decline to make specific recommendations due to the unclear clinical utility.
 However, meta-analyses including the most recent Cochrane Systematic Review have found that a low glycemic index diet results in better blood glucose control as measured by glycated hemoglobin A1c (HbA1c) as well as fewer hypoglycemic episodes.

 Fiber

 Benefits may be obtained by consumption of dietary fiber.
-There is some evidence that consuming dietary fiber may help control blood sugar levels; however, the ADA does not recommend any different goals for fiber intake for diabetics compared to non-diabetics.
+There is some evidence that consuming dietary fiber may help control blood sugar levels; however, the ADA does not recommend any different fiber intake for diabetics than for non-diabetics.